subhadeep-123/Apriori-on-Market-Basket/README.md

-<h1><b>What is Apriori Algorithm?</b></h1>
+## What is Apriori Algorithm?

-<p>Apriori[1] is an algorithm for frequent item set mining and association rule learning over transactional databases.
+<p>Apriori is an algorithm for frequent item set mining and association rule learning over transactional databases.
 It proceeds by identifying the frequent individual items in the database and extending them to larger and larger item sets as long as those item sets appear sufficiently often in the database.
 The frequent item sets determined by Apriori can be used to determine association rules which highlight general trends in the database: this has applications in domains such as market basket analysis.</p>
 <hr>

 <h2>Overview</h2>
 The Apriori algorithm was proposed by Agrawal and Srikant in 1994.
 Apriori is designed to operate on databases containing transactions (for example, collections of items bought by customers, or details of a website frequentation or IP addresses).
 Other algorithms are designed for finding association rules in data having no transactions (Winepi and Minepi), or having no timestamps (DNA sequencing).
 Each transaction is seen as a set of items (an itemset).
 Given a threshold C1, the Apriori algorithm identifies the item sets which are subsets of at least C transactions in the database.